Founder & President, Teresa Wagner, DrPH, MS, CPH, RD/LD, CPPS, CHWI, DipACLM, CHWC

 Dr. Wagner is a registered and licensed dietitian with a doctorate in public health.
 An Assistant Professor at UNT Health Science Center and Clinical Executive for Health Literacy at SaferCare Texas, she’s certified in Patient Safety, Lifestyle Medicine, Health Coaching and a certified Community Health Worker Instructor.
 Her research focuses on alleviating health disparities in underserved communities through health literacy to improve population health.
 As a result of her work, she has received the 2018 Texas Health Literacy Hero Award as well as the 2020 Distinguished Alumni Award from Texas Christian University.

-Vice-President, Melanie Stone, MPH, MEd
+Vice-President & Co-Director of Research, Melanie Stone, MPH, MEd

 Melanie directs the Community Service Learning (CSL) program through the Center for Medical Humanities & Ethics at The University of Texas Health Science Center at San Antonio.
 This innovative program promotes student and faculty engagement with community organizations in conducting service projects which benefit medically underserved populations in Texas.
 Her passion is health literacy and in her current role, she helps bring health literacy awareness, knowledge, and skills to the future health care professional workforce.

-Secretary & Director of Research, Anabel Rodriguez, PhD, MPH
+Secretary, Anabel Rodriguez, PhD, MPH

 Dr. Rodriguez is the proud bilingual daughter of Mexican immigrants and seasonal migrant farmworkers from the South Texas border town of Rio Grande City.
 For the past six and a half years, Dr. Rodriguez’s research has focused on improving occupational health and safety among vulnerable working groups—dairy workers, logging machine operators, and migrant farmworkers.
 Most recently, her work has focused on bovine tuberculosis and healthcare access, health literacy and barriers among dairy workers in Texas, as well as, mental health care access and perceptions among migrant farmworker families residing in South Texas.